owaits/ScreenMonkey.Help/reference/clipTypes/PowerPointClip.md

 By using the PowerPoint Clip you can play a PowerPoint presentation file directly from within ScreenMonkey.
 When using this clip type you have full control of the presentation including the ability to advance the slides forwards and backwards and to trigger slide element animations (eg, bullet points which appear one at a time).

 ## Create a PowerPoint Clip
-Click an empty slot and choose the PowerPoint clip, you are presented with a file browsing dialog from which you may browse the Windows file system and select the PowerPoint presentation you wish to use.
+Click an empty slot and choose the PowerPoint clip.
+You are presented with a file browse dialog from which you may select the PowerPoint presentation you wish to use.

 It may take a few moments for the clip to load depending on the size of the presentation.
 Once the presentation has loaded you will see a thumbnail image of the first slide in the presentation.